Privacy Policy

 When it is in our legitimate interest to:

-• Facilitate delivery of our services and products.
+• Facilitate delivery of the Tide Products and Services.

-• Develop products and services, our pricing for them and types of Members that may want to use them.
+• Develop the Tide Products and Services, our pricing for them and types of Members that may want to use them.

 • Develop and improve how we deal with financial crime, as well as discharging our legal duties in this respect.

-Contractual Details about the products or services we provide to you Carrying out our obligations arising from and exercising our rights set out in our contracts.
+Contractual Details about the Tide Products and Services we provide to you or the Tide Products or Services you’ve applied for Carrying out our obligations arising from and exercising our rights set out in our contracts with you.

 Collecting and recovering money that is owed to us.